 First, assess Privacy Act applicability.
 If your AI systems process personal information of Australian residents, the Act applies to that processing regardless of where you are based.
 Determine whether your systems' AI decision-making satisfies the purpose limitation requirements of APP 3 and APP 6.
 Where AI training relies on personal data collected for a different purpose, assess whether a fresh legal basis exists.
 Conduct a privacy impact assessment for any AI deployment the OAIC would characterize as likely to have significant privacy impacts, including automated decisions about credit, employment, government services, or insurance.

 Second, identify which sector regulators apply to your Australian operations.
 For financial services, APRA prudential expectations and ASIC conduct obligations are binding.
-For energy operations, AEMO and SOCI Act requirements apply.
+For energy operations, the Critical Infrastructure Risk Management Program under the Security of Critical Infrastructure Act 2018 applies to responsible entities for critical assets.
 For healthcare, the Therapeutic Goods Administration has developed AI guidance for medical device software that may apply to AI health products.
 Review the published guidance of the relevant regulator and confirm your AI deployments satisfy its specific requirements.

 Frequently asked questions